ITRS-Group/system-addons-plugins-op5-check_monitor_ssh/doc/intro.md

 lein native
 ```

-This will build the project and create a binary file named `target/check-monitor-ssh`.
-The file `check-monitor-ssh` can now be executed or packaged in an RPM.
+This will build the project and create a binary file named `target/check_monitor_ssh`.
+The file `check_monitor_ssh` can now be executed or packaged in an RPM.